konstantinosmitsides/kiraka/README.md

 Welcome to Kiraka.ai!
 Inspired by the Arabic word for reading, *[qirā'ah]*, our platform is dedicated to enhancing your reading experience through innovative, technology-driven solutions.
 Initiated as a university project at Imperial College London, Kiraka.ai's main feature—***FlashMode Adaptive***—leverages eye-tracking technology and lexical analysis to tailor the reading experience to your pace and comprehension needs.

-Kiraka.ai is currently hosted at: https://srp.doc.ic.ac.uk

-> **Important:** To ensure our eye-tracking features work properly, please access our website using ***Google Chrome*** on a laptop or desktop equipped with a webcam.

 ## Table of Contents

 - [Project Overview](#project-overview)